Davey Lopes: Early years

-Born and raised in Rhode Island, Lopes played in high school at La Salle Academy in Providence and in college for Iowa Wesleyan College and Washburn University in Kansas.
+David Earl Lopes was born on May 3, 1945, in East Providence, Rhode Island, and played baseball in high school at La Salle Academy in Providence.
+He played college baseball for Iowa Wesleyan College and Washburn University in Kansas.
+He also played college basketball for Washburn.

-Lopes was selected by the San Francisco Giants in the eighth round of the 1967 MLB Draft but did not sign.
-He was taken by the Los Angeles Dodgers in the second round of the 1968 MLB January Draft.
+Lopes was selected by the San Francisco Giants in the eighth round of the 1967 amateur draft but did not sign.
+He was taken by the Los Angeles Dodgers in the second round of the 1968 January draft.